-a.
-Bloodborne Pathogens and Environmental Hazard Training - i.
-Students are introduced to the concept of infection control, work-related exposure and environmental hazards upon matriculation through Bloodborne Pathogen and Environmental Hazard Training module at the beginning their first year of medical school and through annual refresher training thereafter. - ii.
-Training meets all state and federal requirements in the OSHA Bloodborne Pathogen Training standard. - Student upon completing the training and quiz attest that they have read and understand the BBP and Environmental Hazards Policy. - iv.
-Students will receive additional training regarding occupational exposures during Junior Clerkship orientation just prior to starting their junior year. b.
-Information Cards Students receive a plastic information card that is carried with their ID card that has instructions on the initial management of an exposure or injury and how to contact Campus Health for further quidance. c.
-Exposure or Environmental Hazard Injury Evaluation and Management Procedure: - i.
-Immediate First Aid Procedure: - Wash or irrigate blood or other body fluid with soap and/or water. - Mucous membrane exposure flush with copious amounts of water. - Report the exposure to immediately to supervisor (resident or attending) ii.
-Urgent Follow Up Procedure - Contact Campus Health Services Exposure Hotline at 502-852-6446 as soon as clinically safe to do so but preferably within 1 hour. - 2.
-The hotline is answered by the Campus Health Service and is available 24/7 for consultation. - The hotline is staffed by providers from the Campus Health Service who will assist the student with the assessment of BBP exposures or environmental hazards injuries. - 4.
+1. Bloodborne Pathogens and Environmental Hazard Training - a.
+Students are introduced to the concept of infection control, work-related exposure and environmental hazards upon matriculation through Bloodborne Pathogen and Environmental Hazard Training module at the beginning their first year of medical school and through annual refresher training thereafter. - b.
+Training meets all state and federal requirements in the OSHA Bloodborne Pathogen Training standard. - Student upon completing the training and quiz attest that they have read and understand the BBP and Environmental Hazards Policy. - d.
+Students will receive additional training regarding occupational exposures during Junior Clerkship orientation just prior to starting their junior year.
+2. Information Cards a.
+Students receive a plastic information card that is carried with their ID card that has instructions on the initial management of an exposure or injury and how to contact Campus Health for further quidance.
+3. Exposure or Environmental Hazard Injury Evaluation and Management Procedure: - a.
+Immediate First Aid Procedure: - Wash or irrigate blood or other body fluid with soap and/or water. - ii.
+Mucous membrane exposure flush with copious amounts of water. - Report the exposure to immediately to supervisor (resident or attending) - b.
+Urgent Follow Up Procedure

+- Contact Campus Health Services Exposure Hotline at 502-852-6446 as soon as clinically safe to do so but preferably within 1 hour. - ii.
+The hotline is answered by the Campus Health Service and is available 24/7 for consultation. - iii.
+The hotline is staffed by providers from the Campus Health Service who will assist the student with the assessment of BBP exposures or environmental hazards injuries. - iv.
 Students may also simply walk-in to the HSC Health Center for an urgent evaluation and/or treatment for BBP exposures or environmental hazard injuries during regular office hours.

-d.
-Visiting Medical Students:
+4. Visiting Medical Students: